UnravelSports/unravelsports.github.io/_posts/2022-03-07-tactics-board.md

     </p>
 </figure>

 To further enhance the interactivity the app comes with custom built drawing tools, such as arrows, lines, rectangles and polygons.
-At the end of the video we also show the "cover shadow" option, a feature that gives all players (or individual players via their own respective menus) a cover shadow relative to the location of the ball.
+At the end of the video we also show the "cover shadow" option, a feature that gives all players (or individual players via their own respective menus) a auto-updating cover shadow relative to the location of the ball.

 #### Different sports